 She tells them as straightforwardedly as if they are just common everyday kinds of occurrences.
 Because when you are Black in these [divided] United States they are common everyday kinds of occurrences.

 But they are not straightforward.
 And they are not just occurrences.
 They are acts of aggression.
 Acts of abuse.
 Acts of psychic—and sometimes, nay often, also physical—violence.

 At school; in a car; at lunch with a stranger who’s your colleague; at your home; in your neighborhood; at Starbucks; on the subway.

 For Black people in America, these acts of aggression and abuse and violence are common, everyday, everywhere kinds of occurrences.
 Almost as common as breathing.

 Incident after incident after self-eroding incident, I came to realize that when you’re Black in the United States, ‘There is no safe place.’

 And then Rankine drives this realization home.

-It’s in a scene with the therapist.
+It’s in the scene with the therapist.